 Omaha Parks and Rec has three indoor pools: Common Ground, Mockingbird and Montclair.
 Another option is Goldfish Swim School, which holds Family Swim sessions.

 Omaha Attractions That Are Great In The Winter

 Staying, somewhat, with the indoor theme, check out some of these area attractions that are great to visit in the winter:

 The conservatory at Lauritzen Gardens offers two different climates to experience while walking a path through lush gardens.

 If you visit during the holiday season, you can enjoy additional decorations and the impressive poinsettia tree.
 Kids love the model trains that have been moved indoors over the winter.
 Update: Purchase your tickets online in advance.

 With five indoor attractions near the main entrance, it’s easy to see a lot of animals without spending much time outside.
 Plus, the Desert Dome and indoor rainforest are fine places to go to forget about winter drearies.

 Expect the Durham Museum to be busy between Thanksgiving and New Year’s Eve since it’s decked out for the holidays.
-In 2020, there will certainly be some changes, though, so before visiting, check to see if you need to reserve tickets.
+In 2021, there are some changes, though, so before visiting including likely changes to visiting Santa.